 Of course, the ultimate point of LFR was to ensure that aircraft would find and safely land at their destination.
 Instrument “let down” or approach procedures were developed so arriving aircraft could safely emerge from the weather oriented toward the landing field, and equally importantly, knew how to successfully divert if they were still unable to see the runway.
 Starting in the 1930’s, pilots such as Elrey Borge Jeppesen began to document these procedures on “approach plates,” small diagrams that quickly briefed a pilot on all of the critical aspects in a portable, paperback-book sized format that could be easily carried in any cockpit.
 These quickly caught on, which lead him to found Jeppesen, which is still a major supplier of these charts and other aviation information today.

 Today, LFR instrument landings would be considered “non precision” approaches analogous to VOR procedures where the arriving aircraft are directed toward the airport, but did not receive precise guidance up to the runway threshold as is possible with modern ILS or certain GPS procedures.
+As stations were often located 3 to 5 miles away from the runway, LFR’s 3° accuracy could translate to 1,000’ to 1,500’ off centerline.
 The procedures for non-directional “homing” beacons were nearly identical, but as they lacked any beams it was completely up to the pilot's skill with a radio compass to keep on the designated course - not an easy task with a gusty crosswind (fortunately, these approaches are now near extinct).
 LFR approaches took on the same standardized format:

-Through World War II, the plate format became more standardized and after 1947 the CAB began to take over the role of designing and publishing these approaches.
+During World War II, the plate format became more standardized and after 1947 the CAA began to take over the role of designing and publishing these approaches.
 That said, many pilots to this day still prefer the format "Jepps” offers versus the FAA issued charts.
-Although VOR and ILS replaced LFR, the concept of the initial fix, timed procedure turns, and approach minima are still very much part of modern approaches - one major change being current systems allow greater latitude for locating the initial fix in a more convenient direction from an airport other than right over a station.
-For those instrument rated pilots out there who are curious, three LFR approach plates are shown below - the "real" world versions of the simplified approach diagrams shown above.
+As time went on, Standard Instrument Departure (SID) and Standard Terminal Arrival (STAR) plates would be added to establish procedures for these phases of a flight.
+Although VOR, ILS and later GPS replaced LFR, the concept of the initial fix, timed procedure turns, and approach minima are still very much part of modern approaches.
+One major change is current systems allow greater latitude in locating initial fixes at more convenient points for arrivals other than just right over a station.
+For those instrument rated pilots out there who are curious, three LFR approach plates are above - the "real" world versions of the simplified approach diagrams shown earier.
 Additionally, under Resources, one can find an early 1960's ADF/LFR briefing card and 1940's route planning charts.